 how to travel to Zanzibar city center from the airport?

 A huge rake of taxis is visible right after you exit the terminal.
 You may happen to see the ‘fare list’ right above the taxis, but don’t take it too serious as final words.
 You may negotiate on prices with taxi drivers.
 Although, you can communicate to your hotel for transport facilitation beforehand in order to avail their service from the beginning of the journey.
 However, some of the hotels at Stone Town offer shuttle bus service for free from the airport.

 On the contrary, remaining months of the year specifically from October to December are considered a little less favourable to roam around in the city.
-As the mercury rises and occasional rain causes increased level of humidity, it is better to be conscious about travelling at this time of the year.
-Be watchful about the fasting month (Ramadan) when mostly restaurants are closed in the daytime.
+As the mercury rises and occasional rain causes an increased level of humidity, it is better to be conscious about travelling at this time of the year.
+Be watchful about the fasting month (Ramadan) when most restaurants are closed in the daytime.
 Also, this is the time when you can take benefit of unpredictable weather and save on flight tickets.
-To be more specific about the non peak season, it is highly non-recommended to travel to Zanzibar in March, April and May when the city receives continuous downpours.
-Otherwise, this time would mostly be spent sheltering and further; this will not let the tourists to explore the city at its fullest.
+To be more specific about the non-peak season, it is highly non-recommended to travel to Zanzibar in March, April and May when the city receives continuous downpours.
+Otherwise, this time would mostly be spent sheltering and further; this will not let the tourists explore the city to its fullest.

 There are many modes to take you around the town, so you can step out without being overtly conscious of confronting any commutation problem.
 Daladalas (minibus) are cheap to travel, but a fun ride to explore this archipelago is by bicycle.
 You can hire them at very low rates.
 Among many, taxis are most preferable way of getting around.
 You are privileged to negotiate over fares instead of accepting inflated said price.
 Also, car hire services are available through the Zanzibar; providing cars with chauffeur and for self-drive too.
 For self-driving an International Driving Permit is required.